nerdkiez/nerdkiez.github.io/_posts/2021-07-17-Yeast-German-Wheat-Beer.md

 - 2.23 kg Wheat malt - 3-5 EBC
 - 1.72 kg Pilsner malt - 2.5-4.5 EBC
 - 0.3 kg Cara wheat - 110-140 EBC

+The Cara was maybe a bit too much and we ended up with a darker result as inteded.
+Note to our future selfs: Use Cara hell or just less Cara.

 ### Hops / flavoring